yhlleo/TriangleGAN/README.md

 ## TriangleGAN

 A new gesture-to-gesture translation framework.
+[Gesture-to-Gesture Translation in the Wild via Category-Independent Conditional Maps](), to be presented in ACM MultiMedia 2019.

 ### 1.Dataset preparing